wonderlic/swagger-validation/README.md

 };
 ```

-swagger-validation will now enforce that all names sent to the /pet/{petName} route start with `"dr"`.
+Swagger-validation will now enforce that all names sent to the /pet/{petName} route start with `"dr"`.
 `pattern` will accept any regex string.
 An invalid regex string will report an error.

 ### Date pattern matching (moment.js format)

-Much like the string pattern matching mentioned above, swagger objects with a type of `string` and a format of `date` or `date-time`
+Much like the string pattern matching mentioned above, swagger objects with a type of `string` and a format of
-also accept a `pattern` property.
-However, instead of a RegExp string, they accept a [moment.js format string](http://momentjs.com/docs/#/displaying/format/).
+`date` or `date-time` also accept a `pattern` property.
+However, instead of a RegExp string, they accept a
-By default, it uses `moment.ISO_8601()`, which should match any ISO 8601 compatible date.
+[moment.js format string](http://momentjs.com/docs/#/displaying/format/).
+By default, it uses `moment.ISO_8601()`,
-If you want to be more explicit, you can specify your own format using the `pattern` property.
+which should match any ISO 8601 compatible date.
+If you want to be more explicit, you can specify your own
+format using the `pattern` property.

 ### Value manipulation

-In addition to validating the req, it will replace the value on the req according to the following chart:
+In addition to validating the request / object, swagger-validation will replace the value on the request / object
+according to the following chart:

 | Input Type | Swagger Type | Swagger Format | Output |
 | ----- | ----- | ----- | ----- |